sauraen/zcamedit/README.md

 ## Installation

 This is a Blender plugin for 2.80+.

+### Easy installation

-Copy the zcamedit directory to your Blender plugins directory, then start Blender, go to Preferences > Addons, and search for and enable zcamedit.
+Download the Github repo as a ZIP file, then go to Preferences > Addons, click Install, and select the ZIP file.

+### Preferred installation (Linux only)

+Clone the repo to your OoT romhack tools directory.
+Create a symlink from /home/your_name/.config/blender/(version)/scripts/addons/zcamedit to the repo directory you cloned.

 ## Importing